EV3010 - Planning for Sustainable Communities in a Changing Environment

 There are additional charges for this subject; please contact the School for details.

-- exhibit theoretical and technical knowledge of the challenges that face planning for
+- appreciation of the challenges that face planning for sustainable regions and settlements,

-and predict the implications of climate change for regional development;
+- understanding of the implications of climate change for regional development, and

-- demonstrate independent observational and analytical skills applicable to the identification
+- development of observational and analytical skills applicable to planning for sustainable

 ||AT LEAST 12 CREDIT POINTS OF LEVEL 2 SUBJECTS INCLUDING 6 CREDIT POINTS OF LEVEL 2